burhanmoin1/burhanmoin1/README.md

 - **Other Tools:** Git, AWS

 ## 🔭 Projects
-- deltacommunication.xyz: Created and deployed a full stack web app for a local network provider
+- [Delta Communication](deltacommunication.xyz): Created and deployed a full stack web app for a local network provider
 - chordengine.com: Used django and mongodb for a simple guitar chord app Still in development

 ## 🌱 Currently Learning